Long ago, there came a time when our ancestors needed to move from the West. Our ancestors appealed to our wise hopayi'

 After crossing the mighty river and getting several days of rest, the group became somewhat excited — and uneasy, too — for they had never before seen the sacred pole behave in such a strange manner.
 At last, Itti' Fabassa' Holitto'pa' grew very still and stood perfectly straight.

 At this point, the two brothers — Chiksa' and Chahta — had their first difference of opinion.
-Minko' Chahta was quite convinced that the perfectly upright pole was the divine sign from Abaꞌ Bínniꞌliꞌ that they had reached their new Homeland.
-Minko' Chiksa', on the other hand, was not at all pleased with the way the sacred pole had wobbled around, and he felt confident their new Homeland lay farther toward the rising sun.
+Minko' Chahta was quite convinced the perfectly upright pole was the divine sign from Abaꞌ Bínniꞌliꞌ and they had reached their homeland.
+Minko' Chiksa', on the other hand, was not at all pleased with the way the sacred pole had wobbled around, and he felt confident their Homeland lay farther toward the rising sun.

 The two brothers and the hopayi' held discussions about the matter, but at the end of several hours, opinions remained unchanged.
 Seeing that talking was getting them no place, Minko' Chiksa' pulled the sacred pole from the ground and commanded all those who believed their Homeland lay farther to the east to pick up their packs and follow him.

 That was the beginning of the Chickasaw and Choctaw Nations.
 From that day on, the people that followed Minko' Chiksa', who were relatively few compared to the significant number who remained in camp, were referred to as Chickasaws, and those who stayed with Minko' Chahta were called Choctaws.

-After leading the Chickasaws farther eastward to various parts of what are now the states of Alabama and Georgia, Itti' Fabassa' Holitto'pa' reversed its direction and guided the people westward to a place near the present-day towns of Pontotoc and Tupelo, Mississippi.
-There, less than a hundred miles north of where the Choctaws had settled, the sacred pole stood straight as an arrow.
-The Chickasaw people then knew with certainty that at last, they had found their new Homeland and that their long journey was at an end.
+After leading the Chickasaws farther eastward, Itti' Fabassa' Holitto'pa' reversed its direction and guided the people westward.
+There, the sacred pole stood straight as an arrow.
+The Chickasaw people then knew with certainty that at last, they had found their Homeland and that their long journey was at an end.